bellcc/front-range/posts/year_in_review_2021.md

 ---
 title: "Year In Review 2021"
 date: "January 31st, 2021"
 description: "The year of 2021 has come and gone so I take a moment to reflect on all the things I've learned and what I still do not understand.
-After starting a new job at an online retailer I worked on an identity resolution projects, changed teams, and started making ornate homemade ice cream."
+After starting a new job at a Nordstrom I worked on an identity resolution project, changed teams, and started making homemade ice cream."
 ---

 ![The San Juan Mountains are beautiful!](../san-juan-mountains.jpg "San Juan Mountains")